rspamd/rspamd/doc/fuzzy_storage.md

 ## Step 3: Configuring `fuzzy_check` plugin

-`fuzzy_check` plugin is used by scanner processes for querying a storage and by controllers proceses learning fuzzy hashes.
+`fuzzy_check` plugin is used by scanner processes for querying a storage and by controller processes for learning fuzzy hashes.

 Plugin functions: